The 7 Deadly Sins of Leadership

 1. Not Focusing on Your Potential

 People often view a leadership position as the prize in the career race.
-However, getting to the finish line doesn’t mean your journey of growth stops here.
+However, getting to the finish line doesnt mean your journey of growth stops here.

 Good leaders know they must always grow their potential, and skills, and look outside themselves for assistance in leading a team or an organization.